 I grew up in a household with a violent and abusive mother.
 When I turned 7 I was too afraid to ride the school bus because "I'm going to have to pee".
 I wasn't able to sleep at night.
 I cried nearly every morning on the way to school.
 I often called to be brought home from school in the middle of the day out of just pure anxiety.
 I physically shook.
 I sweated.
 I cried.
 I feared.
 I peed a lot.

-According to the National Kidney Foundation: "Stress and uncontrolled reactions to stress can lead to kidney damage."
+National Kidney Foundation: "Stress and uncontrolled reactions to stress can lead to kidney damage."

 My parents sent me to doctors and eventually had a surgeon perform exploratory surgery to find out if something was wrong with my bladder or kidneys.
 It was perfectly normal.